How to get to Samara from Tamarindo, Costa Rica?

 If you're looking for a direct and comfortable ride, a private shuttle is a great option.
 You’ll travel in a private, air-conditioned microbus with door-to-door service, making the journey from Tamarindo to Sámara or Puerto Carrillo in about three hours.

-Prices start at around $221 and can go up to $400 for large groups.
+Prices start at around $221 and can reach $400 for large groups.
 With this option, you can be picked up from your accommodation in the Tamarindo area and dropped off at your accommodation in Sámara or Puerto Carrillo.
-This service provides flexibility, reliability, and a high comfort level, making it a great way to travel between these popular Costa Rican destinations.
+This service offers flexibility, reliability, and a high level of comfort, making it a great way to travel between these popular Costa Rican destinations.

 Writer's Tips: